adr1ck/OmegaAnsweringMachin/README.md

-## **Answering machine for the Omega telegram group.**
+### Answering machine for the Omega telegram group.

-### The application monitors messages in the telegram group and searches for targeted messages among them using the Naive Bayesian classifier.
+The application monitors messages in the telegram group and searches for targeted messages among them using the Naive Bayesian classifier.

-### When a target message is found, the app responds to it on behalf of users matching the message parameters and notifies them about the event.
+When a target message is found, the app responds to it on behalf of users matching the message parameters and notifies them about the event.

+**Features**:
+- Detailed documentation.
+- Full catch of the exception.